Discover the principle of arbitrage betting, from the initial idea through the creation of a system, its development and its implementation.

 Sports Betting Sites

-Indeed, the goal is to find a match where the differences in odds are such that by betting on all the possibilities (Team 1 win, draw, Team 2 win) it is certain to make a profit regardless of the final result.
+The goal is to find a match where the differences in odds are such that by betting on all the possibilities (Team 1 win, draw, Team 2 win) it is certain to make a profit regardless of the final result.

 First of all, it is important to know that the sports betting site keeps a margin on all sports events.
 Indeed, the odds of a sports event cover more than 100% of the final possibilities, which guarantees the bookmaker to make a profit regardless of the outcome.